Prime Your Body for Workout Wins

-You don’t just throw a loaf pan of banana bread batter into a cold oven.
-You preheat the oven first, then slide the pan in.
-Skipping that step could lead to results you’d never post on social media.
+You don't just throw a loaf tin of banana bread batter into a cold oven—you preheat the oven first.
+Skipping that step could lead to results you'd never post on social media.
 Well, the same goes for your body before you start a workout: You need to warm up.

 Nike Master Trainer

 All of those factors can combine for an instant performance payoff.
 In fact, a review published in the "Journal of Strength and Conditioning Research" looked at 32 studies and found that in 79 percent of them, people who warmed up before their workouts improved their overall performance.
 And that, of course, can help you unlock strength gains and better cardiovascular fitness, especially over time.

 The Risk of Shortcutting

 We get it, the thought of tacking a few extra minutes on to your workout when it's hard enough to make time for the actual workout itself is eye-roll-worthy.
 But it's better than losing steam or fighting through tense or cramping muscles, which may lead to strains, pulls or major soreness.
 All of this can happen if you pass up a warm-up, says Michele Olson, PhD, a Senior Clinical Professor of Sports Science at Huntingdon College in Montgomery, Alabama, and a certified strength and conditioning specialist.